MoonZoon/MoonZoon/docs/cli.md

 - Optional parameters:
    1. **`--release` / `-r`**
       - Example: `mzoon start --release`
-      - Compiles in the release mode; Zoon auto-reload is disabled.
+      - Compiles in the release mode and compress frontend files.
    1. **`--open` / `-o`**
       - Example: `mzoon start --open`
       - Opens the Zoon's URL in a new browser tab (e.g. `localhost:8080`)
+      - _Note:_ Not implemented yet.

 ### 3. `build`